History of Panama (to 1821): Eighteenth century

 In Spain, Bourbon kings replaced the Habsburgs in 1700, and some liberalization of trade was introduced.
 These measures were too late for Panama, however.
 Spain's desperate efforts to maintain its colonial trade monopoly had been self-defeating.
 Cheaper goods supplied by England, France, and the Netherlands were welcomed by colonial officials and private traders alike.
 Dealing in contraband increased to the detriment of official trade.
 Fewer merchants came to the Portobelo feria to pay Spain's inflated prices because the foreign suppliers furnished cheaper goods at any port at which they could slip by or bribe the coastal guards.
 The situation worsened; only five of the previously annual fleets were dispatched to Latin America between 1715 and 1736, a circumstance that increased contraband operations.

 Panama's temporary loss of its independent audiencia, from 1718 to 1722, and the country's attachment to the Viceroyalty of Peru were probably engineered by powerful Peruvian merchants.
 They resented the venality of Panamanian officials and their ineffectiveness in suppressing the pirates (outlaws of no flag, as distinct from the buccaneers of the 17th century).
-Panama's weakness was further shown by its inability to protect itself against an invasion by the Miskito Indians of Nicaragua, who attacked from Laguna de Chiriquí.
-Another Indian uprising in the valley of the Río Tuira caused the whites to abandon the Darién.
+Panama's weakness was further shown by its inability to protect itself against an invasion by the Miskito Indigenous people of Nicaragua, who attacked from Laguna de Chiriquí.
+Another Indigenous uprising in the valley of the Río Tuira caused the whites to abandon the Darién.

 The final blow to Panama's shrinking control of the transit trade between Latin America and Spain came before the mid-18th century.
-As a provision of the Treaty of Utrecht at the end of the War of the Spanish Succession in 1713, Britain secured the right to supply African slaves to the Spanish colonies (4,800 a year for 30 years) and also to send 1 ship a year to Portobelo.
-The slave trade provision evidently satisfied both countries, but the trade in goods did not.
+As a provision of the Treaty of Utrecht at the end of the War of the Spanish Succession in 1713, Britain secured the right to supply African enslaved people to the Spanish colonies (4,800 a year for 30 years) and also to send 1 ship a year to Portobelo.
+The trade of enslaved people provision satisfied both countries, but the trade in goods did not.
 Smuggling by British ships continued, and a highly organized contraband trade based in Jamaica—with the collusion of Panamanian merchants—nearly wiped out the legal trade.
 By 1739 the importance of the isthmus to Spain had seriously declined; Spain again suppressed Panama's autonomy by making the region part of the Viceroyalty of New Granada (encompassing present-day Colombia, Venezuela, Ecuador, and Panama).